J-Swift/cod-stats/README.md

 **A**: A session is currently defined as one or more games that occur at least 2 hours after any other games.
 So if you played 3 games, then waited 2 hours and played another game, that would be 2 sessions.
 However, if you played the 4th game just 1.5 hours later, it would be considered to be a part of the same session.
 The 2 hours is arbitrary (set in the `parse_matches.sh` `create_tables` function), and might be adjusted in the future.

 **Q**: How do I test the site locally?
-**A**: Since the default setup encapsulates in the Docker container, you need to run the `update_all.sh` script locally and then serve those files to your browser.
-I use pythons built in http server (`cd frontend && python -m SimpleHTTPServer`).
+**A**: Since the default setup encapsulates in the Docker container, you need to run the `run_and_deploy.sh` script locally and then serve those files to your browser.
+I use pythons built in http server (`cd .data/frontend/output && python -m SimpleHTTPServer`).

 **Q**: What can I use to browse the data in the DB?
 **A**: I use [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) on my Mac